meetgada2307/Tic-tac-toe-/README.md

 # Tic-tac-toe-
-this is a game is made using python tkinter library
+this is a game made using python tkinter library